rails/rails/guides/source/getting_started.md

 operations are referred to as _CRUD_ operations.

 Rails provides a `resources` method which can be used to declare a standard REST resource.
-Here's what `config/routes.rb` should look like after the _article resource_ is declared.
+You need to add the _article resource_ to the `config/routes.rb` as follows:

 ```ruby
 Rails.application.routes.draw do